scottnmarkley/scottnmarkley.github.io/index.md

 title: "About"
 ---

 I am a PhD candidate in the [Department of Geography](https://geography.uga.edu/) at the University of Georgia.
-My research focuses on questions at the intersection of sub/urban geography and racial capitalism.
+My research focuses on questions at the intersection of sub/urban geography, racial capitalism, and Geographic Information Science (GIS).
 This frequently involves multi-method investigations into housing segregation and the racially uneven geographies of sub/urban development.
 For a recent example of this work, see [here](https://doi.org/10.1111/1468-2427.12873).
 I also like to produce GIS data products that assist researchers and organizations working on similar questions.

 My current project looks into the federal, New Deal-era ["redlining" mapping program](https://dsl.richmond.edu/panorama/redlining/#loc=4/40.886/-105.499&text=intro) operated by the Home Owners' Loan Corporation (HOLC).
 You can read about this work [here](https://snmarkley1.github.io/Projects/HOLC/).
 As part of this effort, I have tabulated the variables in the HOLC maps' "Area Description" sheets and made the tables, GIS files, code, and write-up available for download at [Open Science Framework](https://osf.io/qytj8/).
 Check out the interactive map below!